darkn3rd/script-tut/configbox/README.md

 Vagrant directory contains configurations that use the built-in provisioners that come with Vagrant.

-The current provioners being tested are the following:
+The current provisioners tested are the following:

   * ansible
   * chef_solo